Scuba Diving Sorrento: Dives from €75, 6 Sites (2026)

 For a shorter experience, the single afternoon dive departs at 14:30 and visits one site, returning by 16:30.
 Both options include a local divemaster who knows every crevice and every resident grouper by name.

-The Posidonia oceanica meadows that carpet the shallower areas are the nursery of the Mediterranean — juvenile fish shelter among the blades, seahorses grip the stems, and octopus hunt along the edges.
-As you descend past 15 metres, the community changes: schools of barracuda and amberjack cruise the open water, while grouper — some over a metre long — hold territory around rocky outcrops.
+Shallow reef (0–10m): The Posidonia oceanica meadows that carpet the shallower areas are the nursery of the Mediterranean.
+Juvenile fish shelter among the blades, seahorses grip the stems, and octopus hunt along the edges.
+Rainbow wrasse, ornate wrasse, and painted comber dart between the fronds.
+Look carefully in the sand patches for cuttlefish buried with only their eyes showing.

 Practical Tips